V2

 As commerce increasingly becomes mediated by autonomous and delegated AI systems, DECENT will ensure that local producers, communities, and values-based markets remain visible, legible, and selectable within this emerging agentic economy.

-By enabling small-scale producers, local food outlets, conscious consumers, and the AI agents acting on their behalf, to interoperate within a shared digital commons, DECENT can play a key role in transforming the world’s largest economic sector into a regenerative, distributed engine for human and ecological wellbeing.
+By enabling small-scale producers, local food outlets, conscious consumers, and the AI agents acting on their behalf to interoperate within a shared digital commons, DECENT can play a key role in transforming the world's largest economic sector into a regenerative, distributed engine for human and ecological wellbeing.

-DECENT replaces centralised coordination with distributed intelligence.
+DECENT aims to replace centralised coordination with distributed intelligence.

-In practical terms, nodes may represent suppliers, fulfilment services, or customers, each operating sovereign data stores while interoperating through shared schemas and signed coordination events.
+Nodes may represent suppliers, fulfilment services, or customers, each operating sovereign data stores while interoperating through shared schemas and signed coordination events.

 This layered design ensures that: